2mol/site/content/posts/replit-haskell.md

 - [`template-haskell`](https://hackage.haskell.org/package/template-haskell) is how you write Haskell that writes Haskell.
 - [`filepath`](https://hackage.haskell.org/package/filepath) and [`directory`](https://hackage.haskell.org/package/directory) let you interact with the file system, which repl.it _totally lets you do_!

 That's it for now, figure out the other libraries yourself.
 It would obviously be great to have more.
-For example to have [`wreq`](https://hackage.haskell.org/package/wreq) to make network requests, or some graphics package do create images or draw on the DOM.
+For example to have [`wreq`](https://hackage.haskell.org/package/wreq) to make network requests, or some graphics package to create images or draw on the DOM.

-With enough interest I'm sure repl.it can be convinced to include more packages.
+With enough interest repl.it might be persuaded to include more packages.
 Before discovering all this, I messaged them on their [twitter](https://twitter.com/replit) to ask if they could update GHC from 8.0.x to 8.6.3 in the coming year, and they literally did it within an afternoon.
 Amazing.

 ## What now?